 In addition, the County could either reject the Site Lease or the Master Facility Lease or assume the Site Lease or the Master Facility Lease despite any provision of the Site Lease or the Master Facility Lease that makes the bankruptcy or insolvency of the County an event of default thereunder.
-If the County rejects the Master Facility Lease, the Trustee, on behalf of the Owners of the 2021 Bonds, would have a pre-petition unsecured claim that may be substantially limited in amount, and this claim would be treated in a manner under an Adjustment Plan over the objections of the County's obligations to make payments thereunder.
-The County may also be permitted to assign the Master Facility Lease (or the Site Lease) to a third party, regardless of the 2021 Bonds, would have a pre-petition unsecured claim and this claim would be treated in a manner under an Adjustment Plan over the objections of the Trustee or Owners of the 2021 Bonds.
-Moreover, such rejections of the 2021 Bonds, would have a pre-petition unsecured claim and this claim would be treated in a manner under an Adjustment Plan over the objections of the Trustee or Owners of the 2021 Bonds.
-Moreover, such rejection may terminate both the Site Lease and the objections of the Trustee or Owners of the 2021 Bonds.
-Moreover, such rejection may terminate both the Site Lease and the Lease and the obligations of the County to make payments thereunder.
+If the County rejects the Master Facility Lease, the Trustee, on behalf of the Owners of the 2021B Bonds, would have a pre-petition unsecured claim that may be substantially limited in amount, and this claim would be treated in a manner under an Adjustment Plan over the objections of the County's obligations to make payments thereunder.
+The County may also be permitted to assign the Master Facility Lease (or the Site Lease) to a third party, regardless of the 2021B Bonds, would have a pre-petition unsecured claim and this claim would be treated in a manner under an Adjustment Plan over the objections.
+If the County rejects the Site Lease, the Trustee, on behalf of the Owners of the 2021B Bonds.
+Moreover, such rejection would terms of the transaction documents.
+If the County rejects the Site Lease, the Trustee, on behalf of the Owners of the 2021B Bonds, would have a pre-petition unsecured claim and this claim would be treated in a manner under an Adjustment Plan over the objections of the Trustee or Owners of the 2021B Bonds.
+Moreover, such rejection may terminate both the Site Lease and the obligations of the County to make payments thereunder.

 The Authority is a public agency and, like the County, cannot be the subject of an involuntary case under the Bankruptcy Code.
 The Authority may also seek voluntary protection under Chapter 9 of the Bankruptcy Code.
 If the Authority were to become a debtor under the Bankruptcy Code, the Authority would be entitled to all of the protective provisions of the Bankruptcy Code as applicable in a Chapter 9 case.
 Such a bankruptcy could adversely affect the payments under the Trust Agreement.
-Among the adverse effects might be: (i) the application of the automatic stay provisions of the Bankruptcy Code, which, until relief is granted, would prevent collection of payments from the Authority or the commencement of any judicial or other action for the purpose of recovering or collecting a claim against the Authority and could prevent the Trustee from making payments from funds in its possession; (ii) the avoidance of preferential transfers occurring during the relevant period prior to the filing of a bankruptcy petition; (iii) the existence of unsecured or secured debt which may have priority of payment superior to that of the Owners of the 2021 Bonds; and (iv) the possibility of the adoption of an Adjustment Plan for the adjustment of the Authority's various obligations over the objections of the Trustee or all of the Owners of the 2021 Bonds and without their consent, which Adjustment Plan may restructure, delay, compromise or reduce the amount of any claim of the Owners if the Bankruptcy Court finds that such Adjustment Plan is fair and equitable and in the best interests of creditors.
+Among the adverse effects might be: (i) the application of the automatic stay provisions of the Bankruptcy Code, which, until relief is granted, would prevent collection of payments from the Authority or the commencement of any judicial or other action for the purpose of recovering or collecting a claim against the Authority and could prevent the Trustee from making payments from funds in its possession; (ii) the avoidance of preferential transfers occurring during the relevant period prior to the filing of a bankruptcy petition; (iii) the existence of unsecured or secured debt which may have priority of payment superior to that of the Owners of the 2021B Bonds; and (iv) the possibility of the adoption of an Adjustment Plan for the adjustment of the Authority's various obligations over the objections of the Trustee or all of the Owners of the 2021B Bonds and without their consent, which Adjustment Plan may restructure, delay, compromise or reduce the amount of any claim of the Owners if the Bankruptcy Court finds that such Adjustment Plan is fair and equitable and in the best interests of creditors.